machal/cssmine-content/content/node-js-installation.md

 Installing Node.js Ecosystem For Front-end Use
 ==============================================

-We need Node.js on the front-end mainly for making the developers' work easier and for managing developer dependencies.
+We need Node.js on the front-end mainly for making the developers’ work easier and for managing developer dependencies.

 Tools We Will Install